9.4 Engine Electrical Generation and Protection

 Test Your Knowledge

-An aircraft battery shows normal voltage with no load, but the starter turns slowly and the lights dim heavily.
+A battery shows normal voltage with no load, yet the starter turns slowly and the lights dim heavily during cranking.
 What test is most useful?

 A